virtual-labs/exp-vector-logical-time-iiith-/experiment/theory.md

 ### Introduction

+Ordering of events are a vital backbone in many systems.
+Transactions must be processed in the right order to have meaning - be it computational or financial.
+Logical clocks step in when synchronizing clocks in a system with different time source.
+Scalar logical clock provides a simple first step to solving this problem.
+However, it fails at enforcing causality of events.
+Vector logical clocks attempt to close this gap.

 #### Model of a Distributed System

 1. Process - It is a sequence of events.
 These events are defined based on application.
 The sequence has total ordering - event _a_ occurs before event _b_ if _a_ happens before _b_.
 Sending or receiving messages between processes are also event.